yasigneer/chrome-extension-for-youtube-ads/readme.md

 ## Overview

 SpeAdy Gonzales is a basic browser extension designed to enhance your YouTube viewing experience by reducing the time it takes to skip ads.
-With this extension, you can skip YouTube ads almost 0.5 seconds faster, saving you time and providing a smoother video-watching experience.
+With this extension, you can skip YouTube ads almost in 0.5 seconds.

-## Features

-- **Faster Ad Skipping:** Reduces the time it takes to skip YouTube ads, allowing you to get back to your content more quickly.

 ## Installation